-The plan covers pap tests and pelvic exams for women ages 16 to 65 as ordered by a physician or other licensed health care professional.
+The plan covers pap tests and pelvic exams for women as ordered by a physician or other licensed health care professional.
 Pap tests are recommended every 3 years however, plan will cover based on medical necessity if needed more frequently.
 Pelvic exams are recommended annually.